Tempest1000/PSAdmin/readme.md

 All of the other Flux implementations build on the principals of the action/dispatcher/store concept.

 The **public API** of the store are the three functions above.

+The actual author data in the store is **private**.
+At the top of the file a private author array is declared.

 Only the AuthorStore is exported, so no one can mess with the private author data in the class in a private author array.

+Altering the author data must be done through the methods exposed in the AuthorStore API.

 To getAuthors from the store a getAllAuthors function is exposed.
 The store is called to get authors instead of the API in the author pages.

+When the private data is altered the change is then  emitted with a call to emitChange.
+Any classes that have used AuthorStore.addChangeListener will receive the changes.

+One such place is the AuthorPage which is the View Controller that sits on top of the AuthorList.
+Here the list of authors is maintained in state, and passed to the author list as props.

+When the underlying author data changes in the AuthorStore the change is emitted, and is captured in the addChangeListener that is wired up in the AuthorPage and the _onChange method is called.

+In the _onChange method, set state is called and the author data in state is refreshed with the current data from the AuthorStore.
+Additional info on this is in the listeners section below.

 ### Stores: Initialization